fkloosterman/bitbucket-migration/docs/reference/user_mapping.md

 - Account ID mentions need proper resolution
 - Display names appear in comments and need mapping to GitHub users

+**Note:** The `display_name` field is optional in the enhanced format.
+If omitted, the key itself is used as the display name for matching purposes.

 ### Format 3: Direct Username Mapping

 Maps Bitbucket usernames directly to GitHub usernames.
 Useful for @mention-only scenarios.